andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 11 (Jon Pertwee)</sub>

-Introduction of Everybody's Favorite Companion™ Sarah Jane Smith and a near-perfect adventure story, combining an iconic new monster with a fun historical setting and sizzling dialogue.
+Introduction of Everybody's Favorite Companionâ„¢ Sarah Jane Smith and a near-perfect adventure story, combining an iconic new monster with a fun historical setting and sizzling dialogue.
 My platonic ideal for a Doctor Who episode.

 Story 70; 4 episodes - The Time Warrior